Hats. Lots of them.

 School Assembly Guest Speaker

-Steve guest speaks at school assemblies and visits as an Author, too.
+Steve guest speaks at school assemblies and visits as an Author, too, either in person or remotely.
 He has had several children’s books published, including Have A Nice Nap, Humphrey, which Steve uses to show the writing and illustrating process, taking the students from the original text and sketches to the final product.

 In these types of school assemblies, Steve also shows materials he used as a baseball writer, notably the book of statistics he kept yearly and his scorebook in addition to replicas of artifacts, including a 1939 Ted Williams Boston Red Sox jersey, that were given to him by the Baseball Hall of Fame.